Provida

-AFP Provida or Administradora de Fondos de Pensiones Provida (English: Pension Fund Administrator Provida) is the pension fund manager leader in the Chilean Pension Fund.
+AFP Provida or Administradora de Fondos de Pensiones Provida (English: 'Provida Pension Fund Administrator') is the lead pension fund manager of the Chilean Pension Fund.

 History

-It was founded in 1981 under the eaves of Decree Law 3.500 in Chile launched a modern private pension system with the growing 59 branches nationwide, replicated in 10 years in Latin America countries (such as Mexico, Ecuador and Dominican Republic) and also in Eastern Europe.
+It was founded in 1981 under the eaves of Decree Law 3.500 in Chile, and launched a private pension system with 59 branches nationwide, replicated in 10 years in Latin American countries (such as Mexico, Ecuador and the Dominican Republic) and also in Eastern Europe.

-In 1999, AFP Provida was purchased by Spanish financial group BBVA with a whole sale of $1.54 billion.
+In 1999, AFP Provida was purchased by Spanish financial group BBVA for $1.54 billion.

-In 2013, MetLife purchased BBVA's 64.3% stake in AFP Provida for approximately $1.54 billion.
+In 2013, US insurance company MetLife purchased BBVA's 64.3% stake in AFP Provida for approximately $1.54 billion.